-Arithmetic.
-For our application, proof-carrying code, we wish to prove theorems about machine instructions that add, subtract, and multiply; and about load/store instructions that add offsets to registers.
-Therefore we require some rudimentary integer arithmetic in our logic.
+For proof-carrying code, we wish to prove theorems about machine instructions that add, subtract, and multiply; and about load/store instructions that add offsets to registers.
+Therefore we require some rudimentary integer arithmetic in our logic; Program 12 shows some of the inference rules we use.